Effective 7/1/15 - 6/30/17

 15.9 Shift Selection.

-Employee assignments within the Patrol Bureau will occur on the first Monday following the end of the quarter in June and shall be awarded based upon seniority.
+Employee assignments within the Patrol Bureau will occur on the first Monday following the end of the quarter in April and shall be awarded based upon seniority.
 Approximately three (3) months before then the Department will publish a call for written requests on shift assignment.
 Employees will make their first three (3) choices known.
 Employees will learn of the assignment, including days off associated with their assignment, immediately after the bidding process is completed.
-Assignments will take effect near the end of August or beginning of September.
-In general, the Labor Day holiday will signal the start of the new shift assignments.
+Assignments will take effect on the schedule nearest to July 1st.

 Residence Hall assignments will be made prior to all others.
 Assignment of the remaining officers will begin with selection(s) for day and night shifts.
 The bid for assignments will continue until all positions are filled.
 The following general rules apply to assignments:

 The current mandatory overtime process will be maintained.
 Officers required to work "Pre-Scheduled" mandatory overtime will be given a minimum of seventy-two (72) hours' notice.